 The Cary, North Carolina, region is home to a few postsecondary institutions, including for-profit universities, cosmetology schools, career institutes and more.
-To help students interested in the traditional college experience, this article focuses exclusively on public and private non-profit colleges and universities near Cary offering a wide variety of programs.
-After comparing and contrasting these schools in the categories listed below, we rank the top three accordingly and discuss them in greater detail:
+To help students interested in the traditional college experience, we compare and contrast traditional colleges and universities near Cary offering a wide variety of programs using data from the National Center for Education Statistics (NCES).

-2 - University of North Carolina at Chapel Hill
+- University of North Carolina at Chapel Hill (29,135 students)

 Lowest Net Price

-The National Center for Education Statistics (NCES) calculates the average net cost for U.S. colleges and universities by taking the total cost of attendance and then subtracting the amount of government or institutional financial aid that students receive.
-The average net price for schools in the Cary area during the 2010-2011 academic year ranged from $4,283 to $24,829.
-The following schools have the lowest reported net price among the traditional public and private-not-for profit schools in the area.
+The National Center for Education Statistics (NCES) calculates the average net cost for U.S. colleges and universities by taking the total cost of attendance and then subtracting the average amount of government or institutional financial aid that full-time undergrad students receive.
+The majority of schools in the Cary area had a net price that was less than $25,000 during the 2014-2015 academic year.

 Highest Graduation Rate